Superhero Movie

 Production began on September 17, 2007, in Los Angeles.
-It was released on March 28, 2008, in the United States to generally negative reviews from critics (but more positive than earlier entries such as Date Movie and Meet the Spartans), but received a moderate box office success, grossing over $71 million worldwide on a $35 million budget.
+It was released on March 28, 2008, in the United States to generally negative reviews from critics.

 Plot

-Rick Riker (Drake Bell) is an unpopular student at Empire High School.
-He lives with his Uncle Albert (Leslie Nielsen) and Aunt Lucille (Marion Ross), and his best friend, Trey (Kevin Hart), who is also his confidante.
-Rick has a crush on Jill Johnson (Sara Paxton), but she is dating bully Lance Landers (Ryan Hansen).
-One day, Rick and his class go on a school field trip at an animal research lab run by terminally ill businessman Lou Landers (Christopher McDonald), who is Lance's uncle.
-During the trip, Rick accidentally saturates himself in animal-attraction liquid, which causes a group of animals to hump him.
-This also leads a chemically enhanced radioactive dragonfly to fly onto Rick's neck and bite him.
+Rick Riker is an unpopular and unlucky student at Empire High School.
+He lives with his Uncle Albert and Aunt Lucille, and his best friend, Trey.
+Rick has a crush on Jill Johnson, but she is dating bully Lance Landers.
+One day, Rick's class goes on a school field trip to an animal research lab run by terminally ill businessman Lou Landers, Lance's uncle.
+During the trip, Rick accidentally saturates himself in animal-attraction liquid, which causes a group of animals to flock to him, including a chemically enhanced radioactive dragonfly, which bites his neck.

-Meanwhile, Lou creates a machine designed to heal illness; testing it on himself, he gains perfect health at the cost of needing to drain life energy from a victim per day.
+Meanwhile, Lou creates a machine designed to heal illness.
+Testing it on himself, he gains perfect health at the cost of needing to drain life energy from a victim per day.
 To avoid arrest for murder, Lou becomes the villain Hourglass.
-During a science fair, Rick begins to experience strange physical traits which creates a number of mishaps, and later realizes that he has developed superpowers from the dragonfly bite.
+During a science fair, Rick's body changes, which creates a number of mishaps.
+He later realizes that he has developed superpowers from the dragonfly bite.
 Rick reveals his secret to his uncle and Trey, and an argument starts between him and Albert.
 The next day, while visiting the bank with Lucille, Rick accidentally allows a bank robber to make off with stolen cash.
 The robber then shoots and injures Albert.

-Rick is later met by Xavier (Tracy Morgan) who takes Rick to his school for mutants, where he meets Storm, Wolverine, Cyclops, Invisible Woman, Barry Bonds and Mrs. Xavier, who convince Rick to become a superhero.
+Charles Xavier contacts Rick and introduces his school for mutants, where Mrs. Xavier tells him to make a costume to be a superhero.
 At home, Rick creates a superhero costume and dubs himself The Dragonfly.
-As Dragonfly, Rick starts watching over the city and fighting crime, quickly becoming a media sensation, despite being unable to fly.
+The Dragonfly starts watching over the city and fighting crime, quickly becoming a media sensation despite being unable to fly.
 Later, Dragonfly attempts to stop Hourglass from robbing a warehouse full of "ceryllium" as part of his evil plan but fails, allowing Hourglass to escape.